JPIAMRTRIUMPH/MicrobialGenomics/_episodes/10_Introduction_study.md

 ### Getting the Nanopore read files

-For the TRIuMPH course, we have downloaded the files for you.
-In the example we will be making use of the folder called "reads".
+For the TRIuMPH course, we have downloaded the files for you and placed them in your folder.
+We will be making use of the folder called "reads".

 ~~~
 $ cd ~/reads